solankijanvi/Microblog/README.md

 # Microblog
-A simple microblogging web application built with Flask.
+A  microblogging web application built with Flask.

 ## Features
 - User registration and authentication